READINGS, PRESENTATIONS, WORKSHOPS

 8. What is the importance of English-language poetics in my haiku?
 Do I study, assimilate and use them in my work?
 Do I read poetry outside the haiku platform?

 9. What is the importance of form in my haiku?
-If I don’t write in a strict 5-7-5 syllabic pattern, do I consider my haiku to be free verse?
+If I don’t write in a strict 5-7-5 syllabic pattern, do I consider my haiku to be free verse? (“clothes made to order rather than ready-made clothes” — T.E.
+Hulme.)
 Organic verse?
-(Organic form as a revelation of content––Denise Levertov.)
+(Organic form as a revelation of content — Denise Levertov.)
 Am I interested in trying my hand at any of the variant forms I’ve read over the years, such as single-line, vertical and concrete haiku?

 Once you have answered these questions, try revisiting them, starting with the first.
 Will your responses be the same?